 For a room that is too dark and you need more lighting, you'll want to be careful not to make the room too bright.
 As with all things feng shui, you want to make sure your lighting has a good balance and isn't harsh.
 You may need to add more than one lamp to ensure that the lighting is balanced.

-Shadows Caused By Lighting
+Avoid Shadows Caused By Lighting

 In the same respect of lighting, multi-faceted lights that flash shadows over the ceiling or walls are consider inauspicious.
 The reasoning behind this is that light should illuminate (yang energy) and should be the predominant, not the dark and splotching shadows (yin energy).

-Dim Lighting for Bedrooms
+Use Dim Lighting for Bedrooms

 If you have a room that is dedicated to rest, such as your bedroom or a meditation room, then lighting plays a very important part of the room function.
 You don't want light that is very bright in your bedroom.
-Choose what's called soft light for your bedside lamps and avoid harsh overhead lighting and wall scone lighting, unless your light control has a dimmer switch on it.
+Choose what's called soft light for your bedside lamps and avoid harsh overhead lighting and wall sconce lighting, unless your light control has a dimmer switch on it.
 A light fixture directly over the bed is considered inauspicious and can lead to health issues with your liver and eyesight.

 Don't Forget Exterior Lighting